syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Columns.md

 ### Resizing events

-Based on the requiremnt resizing operation can be handled using the [SfDataGrid.ColumnResizing](https://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~ColumnResizing_EV.html) event.
+Based on the requirement resizing operation can be handled using the [SfDataGrid.ColumnResizing](https://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~ColumnResizing_EV.html) event.
 The `SfDataGrid.ColumnResizing` event is fired while resizing a column.
 It will be continuously fired till the resizing operation ends.

 By handling the `SfDataGrid.ColumnResizing` event, the resizing of a particular column can be canceled.